codion-is/codion/readme.txt

-jacocoant.jar             - the path to the jacocoant.jar file for the JaCoCo coverage library ivy.jar                   - the path to the ivy.jar file for the ivy dependency management library
+jacocoant.jar             - the path to the jacocoant.jar file for the JaCoCo coverage library ivy.jar                   - the path to the ivy.jar file for the ivy dependency management library getdown.jar               - the path to the getdown.jar file for the getdown distribution management library